dmaruyama-51/group-assignment-api/README.md

 ## Description

-This project provides an API designed to facilitate group assignments in seminars and study sessions, enabling participants to interact with as many people as possible during group activities.
+This project provides an API to optimize grouping in seminars and study sessions.
+The groupings will allow participants to interact with as many different participants as possible through multiple rounds.

 ## Features
 - Assign members to groups for multiple rounds of group work.